Murphydbuffalo/hyp2/README.markdown

 Postman is great for playing around with the API.

 ## Documentation
-Every API endpoint should be documented in Apiary and have tests written for it.
+Every API endpoint should be documented (in Apiary?
+Postman?
+It's a TODO) and have tests written for it.

 ## Accessibility
 We aim to make all of our UI accessible.
 This means writing semantic HTML, adding